 When is the best time to visit?

 June through October is the best time to visit as this is the period when the farm displays the most vibrant plants, although there are always things to do on the farm!
 Our goats are with us from April to November, and we usually start baby chicks in the spring.
 Our laying hens stay year round.

 Where is the farm?

-Our farm, conveniently located between New Paltz and Gardiner, NY, includes five acres of organically-grown vegetables and berries, an enchanting children’s garden, greenhouses, an historic farmstead, farm animals, inspiring views of the Shawangunk Ridge, and a nature trail that winds through forest and wetland, and a pole barn to protect against the elements for your lecture.
+Conveniently located between New Paltz and Gardiner, NY, our farm includes five acres of organically-grown vegetables and berries, an enchanting children’s garden, a greenhouse, an historic farmstead, farm animals, inspiring views of the Shawangunk Ridge, a nature trail winding through forest and wetland, and a pole barn to protect against the elements for your lecture.